Nikoletos-K/Greek-Ministry-of-Labour-website/README.md

 ---

-# Redesign the website of greek Ministry of Labour
+# Redesigned the website of greek Ministry of Labour

 Redesigning the website of greek Ministry of Labour, focusing on UX Design.
 Made using PHP, SQL, HTML, CSS (Bootstrap) and JAVASCRIPT (Bootstrap, jQuery).